BhavanaG-Hegde/Customer_Churn_Prediction/README.md

      - log_reg_model.pkl
      - scaler.pkl

+3. Train the Extreme Gradient Boosting Model:
+   - Execute the following Python script: python train_xgboost.py
+   - The XGBoost model will be trained, and the results (accuracy, ROC-AUC score) will be displayed.
+   - The trained XGBoost model and scaler will be saved to files for future use:
+   - xgboost_model.pkl
+   - scaler_xgb.pkl

-3. You can modify the dataset or change the features as needed by editing the corresponding Python script (train_random_forest.py or train_logistic_regression.py).
+4. You can modify the dataset or change the features as needed by editing the corresponding Python script.

 Acknowledgements:
 - Scikit-learn: For implementing the machine learning models.